Consumers F.A.Q.s

 2. Selecting a body shop for repairs.

-• Ask them if they handle claims from the insurance company you re using.
+• Ask them if they handle claims from the insurance company you are using.
 Some body shops are refusing certain insurance companies due to the the insurance company’s denial of paying for repairs required by the manufacturers.

 • Ask them about their guarantee/warranty.
 Do they offer a Lifetime guarantee that the paint will never peel or fade, and against all labor?